 Use your summers and your winter breaks.

 From your local city council to your Senator, there is a chance to connect with a politician in your home district or help an organization promote its cause with voters.
 College student volunteers can help with a variety of tasks — anything from answering phone calls or correspondence from voters to using Facebook or Twitter to publicize issues and messages to researching and drafting position statements and knocking on doors.
 And, yes, getting coffee and making photocopies, too.
-(Find the elected officials who represent you here in Maine).
+(Find the elected officials who represent you here).

 Reach out to alumni in jobs that interest you.

 DC political jobs often hire quickly, which means you should spend senior year networking with alums in the area and organizations that interest you.
 You can research and apply for jobs all year, but get ready to be very busy with your job search in April and May.

 Maine’s congressional delegates from both political parties and their staffers know Bowdoin well.
-Congressman Patrick Meehan (R, PA) is a Bowdoin alum.
 Use LinkedIn to search for alums in DC, or who have worked for a political cause or figure you admire, and begin your inquiry there.

 - Democratic GAIN (a daily email listing of job openings, generally for Democratic candidates or issues)

 - DC Public Affairs & Communications Jobs

 - Don’t forget the individual websites of the people or organizations you most want to work for.

 - State politics, in Maine or in your home state, can be a way to learn about campaigns and take on more responsibility, in smaller races.